gnomeontherun/angular-1x-es6/README.md

 The goal is to better understand the use of classes and how it can impact the development process.
 Secondary goals are to understand how different tooling systems work.

+This app is not intended to be representative of quality application structure, but designed to more quickly compare the same concepts with different patterns.

 ### Get started

 Clone the repo, install node modules, install jspm packages, and run gulp for dev server.